 As the company claims, Orion could be added to a wide variety of games across different game streaming services.
-Bethesda promises that it will give players a higher-quality experience that’s accessible on slower internet speeds, and it’s opening a limited beta test later this year.
+Bethesda promises to give players a higher-quality experience accessible on slower internet speeds, and it’s opening a limited beta test later this year.

 Orion is essentially a collection of software techniques that Bethesda is putting together in a unified software development kit.